sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **simple.json**: Customized a ComfyUI default workflow for FlipStreamViewer UI nodes.
 - **dmd2_lora.json**: Using DMD2 and some LoRA, only needs 5 steps to generate an image.
 This workflow depends on 'LoRA Tag Loader for ComfyUI'.
 - **segmask.json**: A 2-step process for generating frames using batch prompts and segmentation mask, followed by interpolation.
 This workflow depends on 'LoRA Tag Loader for ComfyUI', 'ComfyUI-Frame-Interpolation' and 'ComfyUI-Florence2'.
 It will use the 'microsoft/Florence-2-large' model, which you can download using the DownloadAndLoadFlorence2Model node of ComfyUI-Florence2, or if you want to skip it, bypass 'FlipStreamSegMask' and 'Set Latent Noise Mask', and it will ignore segmentation mask.
+- **animate.json**: Using AnimateDiff with FlipStreamVideoInput, FlipStreamBatchPrompt, and FlipStreamFilmVfi.
+This workflow depends on 'ComfyUI-AnimateDiff-Evolved'.
+You can adjust 'vscale' and 'veffect' to control motion quality.